RonyAbecidan/Anagrams/README.md

 The program must find such mistakes in a sentence or a paragraph knowing a sets of words in a dictionary.

-If I have time, I will extends the power of this spell checker in considering the case where some letters are forgotten in a word
+If I have time, I will extend the power of this spell checker.
+We can, for instance, considering the case where some letters are forgotten in a word

 Exemple : 'Rom' instead of 'Room'